 Losing a family member is never easy.
 When someone is killed suddenly as a result of the negligence of someone else, that loss can be even harder to bear.
 In addition to grief, families are often left with the added stresses of funeral and burial expenses, medical bills, and other debts and legal concerns.
-Although there is no justice that can bring a family member back, an experienced personal injury and wrongful death attorney can help your family examine potential wrongful death claims and obtain compensation for your family’s losses.
+Although there is no justice that can bring a family member back, an experienced Richmond wrongful death attorney can help your family examine potential wrongful death claims and obtain compensation for your family’s losses.

 When someone dies as a result of the negligence (wrongdoing or misconduct) of another person or company, the victim's family members may sue for "wrongful death."
 This is true even in the case of murder or manslaughter.
 Regardless of the cause, someone found liable for wrongful death may or may not be charged and convicted of a crime associated with that death.
 A wrongful death may occur due to a wide variety of causes or accidents, including truck accidents, car accidents, airplane accidents, medical malpractice, defective products, workplace accidents, farm equipment, pharmaceuticals, etc., as well as a result of intentional acts of violence and criminal acts like assaults and shootings.
 The most common causes are motor vehicle accidents, medical malpractice, defective products and workplace accidents.